WebAssembly/design/AstSemantics.md

 ### Alignment

-Each linear memory access operator also has an immediate positive integer power of 2 alignment attribute.
-An alignment value which is the same as the memory attribute size is considered to be a *natural* alignment.
+Each linear memory access operator also has an immediate positive integer power of 2 alignment attribute which must be no greater than the memory access' size.
+An alignment value which is the same as the memory access' size is considered to be a *natural* alignment.
 The alignment applies to the effective address and not merely the address operand, i.e. the immediate offset is taken into account when considering alignment.

 The alignment has same type (determined by wasm32/wasm64, as described above) as the address and offset operands.